casptyche/casptyche/README.md

 - 👀 I’m looking to contribute to open source projects.
 I'm knowledgeable on Spigot/Paper Java plugins, so I am starting there.
 - 📫 Reach me via GitHub or [spigotmc.org](https://www.spigotmc.org/members/casp.2038057/)

+- I have been coding for 8+ years in my own time
+- 4+ years professionally

 <!---
 casptyche/casptyche is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.